alexewerlof/micromustache/CONTRIBUTING.md

 # Tests

-We use Mocha/Chai for tests.
+We use Jest for tests.
 If you want to run the tests, install dependencies and run them:

 ```bash
 npm it